 1. Introduction 2.
 IP Theft and Cyberwarfare 3.
 Case Study- Japan 4.
 Case Study-Russia 5.
 Case Study- China 6.
 Case Study- the United States 7.
 Smart Power Grids 8.
 Marine Sector 9.
 Insurance Sector 10.
 Conclusion

-Ruth Taplin (PhD LSE) Editor, Interdisciplinary Journal of Economics and Business Law (IJEBL), Author/Editor of 23 books, Featured Author Routledge and Director, Centre for Japanese and East Asian Studies
+Ruth Taplin (PhD LSE, Graduate Diploma in Law) is Editor of the Interdisciplinary Journal of Economics and Business Law (IJEBL), Author/Editor of 23 books and over 200 articles, Featured Author Routledge and Director of the Centre for Japanese and East Asian Studies.